Our Responsibility to the Environment

 - More CO2 emissions are reduced by guests taking advantage of the group transportation and door-to-door service, leaving their vehicles behind at their hotels

-- 100% of summer staff and approximately 95% of the winter team take staff transportation (vans and buses) to get to and from work
+- The majority of summer and winter team take staff transportation (vans and buses) to get to and from work

 - Fuel is stored in above ground, double-walled “Enviro” tanks to reduce the chance of spills